 Are you facing the dilemma of choosing between buying a truck or a sports car?
 I want to help you come to the right decision.
-These two vehicles types have wildly divergent applications, and aspects such as resale value, maintenance cost, and insurance cost will impact your decision.
+These two vehicle types have wildly divergent applications, and aspects such as resale value, maintenance cost, and insurance cost will impact your decision.

 The on-demand capability of a pickup truck is by far superior to the limited applications in which a sports car can be used.
 Vehicle sales numbers in the U.S. confirm this assertion.

 Comparing segment development in 2020 vs. 2021, automotive industry sales by segment depict an obvious trend.
 The Crossover segment has grown from 40% to 46%, and the Pickup segment has grown from 16.4% to 17.6%, the small car segment has retracted to below 10%, and the SUV segment is flat at 9%.
 Midsize cars and Luxury cars have retracted to 8.4% and 4.5%, respectively.

 Crossovers and pickup trucks are the clear choices for more than 60% of new vehicles sold in the U.S. today.
 Why are space and functionality beating the luxury and sports segments into relative obscurity?
 Let’s take a closer look.

 Why Buying A Truck Makes More Sense Than A Sports Car?

 If you are faced with choosing to buy a pickup truck or a sports car, what would make the most sense?
 Although trucks are more expensive, they do offer much more value for money in the long run.